iPad 8 LTE Battery Replacement

 Step 74

-- Gently lift the left antenna cable off the rear case, sliding along the bottom edge of the iPad.
+- Gently peel the left antenna cable away from the rear case, along the bottom edge of the iPad.
+Keep it smooth and steady!

 Step 75

-- Grab your trusty spudger and gently wiggle the flat end to lift up the vibration isolator located in the bottom left corner of the iPad.
-It’s like giving it a little nudge to say, 'Hey, time to come out!'
+- Grab your trusty spudger and use its flat end to gently lift the vibration isolator from the bottom left corner of the iPad.

 Tools Used